CESNET/du-docs/docs/jupyterhub.md

 liberec3-tul | ostrava1 | ostrava2-archive | pruhonice1-ibot | praha5-elixir
 plzen1 | plzen4-ntis

+❗️ If you choose storage where you do NOT have a home, spawn will fail.
+Please, make sure you are choosing storage where your home exists.
+If you are not sure about home location, contact <a href="mailto:k8s@ics.muni.cz">IT Service desk</a> who will help.

 ## Resources
+Each Jupyter notebook can request 3 types of resources --- CPU, memory, GPU --- up to the set limit.
+Because we want to support effective computing, we have implemented a simple shutdown mechanism that applies to each notebook instance.
+Please, read the mechanism description below.

+#### CPU
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;You are guaranteed **1 CPU** and can request up to **32 CPU** limit.
+Resource limits represent a hard limit which means you can't use more than set amount for that specific instance.
+If computation inside notebook requires more CPUs than assigned, it will not be killed but throttled --- the computation will continue, perhaps just slower.

+#### Memory
-Each user on JupyterHub can use certain amount of memory and CPU.
-You are guaranteed **1G of RAM** and **1 CPU**.
-Resource limits represent a hard limit on the resources available.
-There are **256G of RAM** and **32 CPU** limits placed which means you can't use more than 256G of RAM and 32 CPUs for that specific instance.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;You are guaranteed **1G of RAM** and can request up to **256G of RAM**.
+Resource limits represent a hard limit which means you can't use more than set amount for that specific instance.
+If computation inside notebook consumes more memory than assigned, it will be killed.
+The notebook will not disappear but the computation will either error or abruptly end.

-### GPU
+#### GPU

-It is possible to utilize GPU in your notebook, you can request at most 2 whole GPUs. **Using GPU requires particular setting (e.g. drivers, configuration) so it can be effectivwly used only in Tensorflow image with GPU support.** If you assign GPU with any other image, it will not be truly functional.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;It is possible to utilize GPU in your notebook, you can request either a fraction of GPU memory or whole GPU.

+- For whole GPU, you can request at most 2. **Using GPU requires particular setting (e.g. drivers, configuration) so it can be effectively used only in Tensorflow image with GPU support.** If you assign GPU with any other image, it will not be truly functional.
+Getting 2 GPUs at once might not be possible immediately, we recommend asking for 1 or gpu memory part.

+- For gpu memory fraction, you are given a possibly shared GPU.
+Fractions of GPUs are easily available but on the other hand, no technical power exists that would enforce requested GPU memory limits --- if a user (someone else than you) exceeds requested amount of GPU memory, there is a chance that your computation will fail for everyone sharing the GPU.

+### Resource utilization
+After providing JupyterHub for more than a year, we have collected enough data to safely state that most of the notebook instances request unreasonably high resource amounts that remain unused but blocked.
+We believe fine resource utilization is a key factor in effective computing and therefore we have implemented a simple mechanism which decides if your notebook instance will be deleted.
+It performs evaluation once a day.

+If **at least 1** GPU was requested, the mechanism checks GPU usage and does not care about CPU usage (GPU is a *more expensive* resource).
+After 3 days of zero GPU usage, the notebook instance is deleted.
+The threshold `0` was chosen because GPU usage equal to 0 obviously means no GPU usage.

+If **no** GPU was requested, the mechanism checks only CPU usage.
+After 10 days of <0.001 CPU usage, the notebook instance is deleted.
+The threshold was chosen based on data collected by monitoring --- CPU usage below 0.001 suggests that the notebook just exists and no computation is performed.

+The mechanism works for both ways as following:

+> The maximum GPU/CPU usage is measured in the time segments calculated as `(time.Now - X)` where X is 24h and decreases by 30 seconds until 0.
+The final maximum is chosen from all segments.
+If the resulting maximum *equals to zero*, the notebook instance is internally marked with "1" as the first warning.
+If usage is non-zero, nothing happens.
+>
+>  Next run performs the same but if maximum:
+>  - still equals to zero/is still less than 0.001 for CPU, counter is increased by one.
+If counter reaches 3 (as 3 days), instance is deleted.
+>  - changes from zero to non-zero number/increases above 0.001 for CPU) (you apparently started using notebook again), the mark is completely removed.

+#### Notifying aboout usage

+If the notebook is marked for deletion, you will receive an e-mail informing about the situation for every warning until instance is truly removed.
+You will get an e-mail informing about deletion as well.
+You are not forced to do anything about instance if you receive an email --- if the usage does not go up, it will be deleted.
+We recommend saving the results or copying them elsewhere if you receive a warning.
+The email is sent to the address configured in your MetaCentrum account as a preferred address.

 ## Named servers
 JupyterHub allows spawning more than one notebook instance; actually you can run multiple instances of various images at the same time.
 To do so, in the top left corner, go to `File &rarr; Hub Control Panel`.
 Fill in the `Server name` and click on `Add new server`, you will be presented with input form page.